malachig/immuno_gcp_wdl_rcrf/README.md

 You can empty the cloud bucket either in the Web Console or using commands like `gsutil rm -r $GCS_BUCKET_PATH/folder-name`.

-Finally, you should perform a survey of Cloud Storage and Compute Engine sections in the Google Cloud Web Console to make sure everything has been cleaned up successfully..
+Finally, you should perform a survey of Cloud Storage and Compute Engine sections in the Google Cloud Web Console to make sure everything has been cleaned up successfully.